Emilia Lanier theory of Shakespeare authorship: Other proponents

-Author Mark Bradbeer argues that several of Shakespeare’s works were co-authored by Lanier.
-He also suggests that Lanier wrote under other pen-names, including Henry Willobie and George Wilkins.
+Author Mark Bradbeer argues in the 2022 book Aemilia Lanyer As Shakespeare's Co-Author that several of Shakespeare’s works were co-authored by Lanier.
+He also suggests that Lanier wrote under other pen-names, including Henry Willobie and George Wilkins, and that her life inspired the plot of several Shakespeare plays.

 According to author Jodi Picoult, Lanier is a good candidate because Shakespeare could not have written proto-feminist characters, and in his time "people in theatre knew that William Shakespeare was a catch-all name for a lot of different types of authors."
 Picoult was inspired by Winkler's essay, and wrote a novel on the premise of Lanier-as-Shakespeare, the 2024 By Any Other Name.
-In support of the theory she also suggests that Lanier became the mistress of Henry Carey, 1st Baron Hunsdon at age 13, the same age as the character Juliet had in Romeo and Juliet.
+In support of the theory she also suggests that Lanier became the mistress of Henry Carey at age 13, the same age as the character Juliet had in Romeo and Juliet.
 Novelist Gareth Roberts said that the idea is a great device for a novel, and that "If this was all the jolly wheeze that Picoult suggests, it was a hell of an elaborate and time-consuming one.
 It also relies heavily on the ability of actors and writers to refrain from spilling the juiciest of gossip."

+A 2026 book by feminist historian Irene Coslet, The Real Shakespeare: Emilia Bassano Willoughby, argues for Lanier's authorship.
+Coslet suggests that Lanier was a black Jewish woman, and that Lanier's authorship has been hidden by "Western-centric and Eurocentric ideology".
+According to Coslet, "Historians have not managed to explain how the Stratford man, a semi-illiterate moneylender, managed to gain such a level of erudition."
+She notes that "A-She-Speaker" is an anagram of "Shakespeare", and states that if the Droeshout portrait is folded a certain way, it looks like a painting of Lanier.
+Matthias Heine, editor of Die Welt, considered Coslet's Shakespeare ideas a left-wing conspiracy theory and blackwashing.